JuliaReach/Project-Ideas/README.md

-# Project Ides: Contributing to the JuliaReach ecosystem
+# Project Ideas: Contributing to the JuliaReach ecosystem

 ## JSoC